Peternator7/strum/README.md

     */
     ```

-    Note that the implementation of `FromStr` only matches on the name of the variant.
+    Note that the implementation of `FromStr` by default only matches on the name of the
-    Strum, where possible, avoids operations that have an unknown runtime cost, and parsing strings
+    variant.
+There is an option to match on different case conversions through the
-    is potentially an expensive operation.
-If you do need that behavior, consider the more powerful
+    `#[strum(serialize_all = "snake_case")]` type attribute.
+See the **Additional Attributes**
-    Serde library for your serialization.
+    Section for more information on using this feature.

 2. `Display` / `ToString`: prints out the given enum.
 This enables you to perform round trip
     style conversions from enum into string and back again for unit style variants. `ToString` and